Persija Jakarta: Stadium

 Persija currently plays their home matches at Gelora Bung Karno Stadium (GBK) in Central Jakarta, along with the Indonesia national football team.
 As VIJ, Persija first played at VIJ Stadium Petojo, Gambir.

-Before settling at the GBK, the club used smaller stadiums as their home ground.
-For the 2017 Liga 1 and much of the 2018 Liga 1, Persija had to relocate to nearby Bekasi and use the Patriot Chandrabhaga Stadium or the Wibawa Mukti Stadium, when the GBK stadium underwent renovation for the 2018 Asian Games.
+Before settling at the GBK, the club used smaller stadiums as their home ground, including Menteng Stadium and Lebak Bulus Stadium until 2007.
+Persija also had to relocate to some stadium like Patriot Chandrabhaga Stadium or Wibawa Mukti Stadium, when the GBK stadium is not available due to national agenda or under maintenance and renovation.